 - Four courses from three departments, selected from the approved list above.

-LAS-244, 344 Special Topics in LALACS (Course value to be determined) Course content varies and explores a topic or problem in depth through reading, discussion and writing.
-More than one special topic may be taken.
+244, 344 Special Topics in LALACS (Course value to be determined) Course content varies and explores a topic or problem in depth through reading, discussion, and writing.
+More than one special topics course may be taken.